fnproject/fn/docs/operating/extending.md

 ## Adding API Endpoints

-You can add API endpoints to the FN server by using the `AddEndpoint` and `AddEndpointFunc` methods.
+You can add API endpoints to the Fn server by using the `AddEndpoint` and `AddEndpointFunc` methods.

 See examples of this in [examples/extensions/main.go](../../examples/extensions/main.go).